ICAMS/grace-tensorpotential/docs/gracemaker/tutorials.md

 For more details, refer to the Jupyter notebook `3-foundation-models/1-python-ase/using-grace-fm.ipynb`.

 ### 3.3.
 Usage in LAMMPS

 The usage of foundation models in LAMMPS is the same as for custom-parameterized GRACE potentials.
 Examples are provided in the following directories:

-* `3-foundation-models/2-lammps/1-Pt-surface`: Simulation of an oxygen molecule on a Pt (100) surface with GRACE-2LAYER.
-* `3-foundation-models/2-lammps/2-ethanol-water`: Simulation of ethanol and water with GRACE-1LAYER.

-Note: The currently available GRACE-1LAYER models do not support MPI parallelization.
-Updated models with MPI support will be released in the future.

----

-## Tutorial 4.
-Fine-Tuning Foundation GRACE Models.

-Fine-tuning foundation GRACE models can only be performed using checkpoints, which will be published at a later date.

----

-### 3.3.
-Usage in LAMMPS

-The usage of foundation models in LAMMPS is the same as for custom-parameterized GRACE potentials.
-Examples are provided in the following directories: